charwayyyyyy/AgriMart/README.md

 # AgriMart - Ghanaian Farm-to-Table E-Commerce

-AgriMart is a dynamic e-commerce platform for farm-to-table transactions, developed as part of a personal project.
-It offers a unique shopping experience for customers, enhanced by a focus on farm produce and a local theme.
+AgriMart is a Ghanaian based e-commerce platform for farm-to-table transactions, developed as part of a personal project.
+It offers a unique shopping experience for customers, enhanced by a focus on farm produce and the local Ghanaian theme.

 ## Live Demo